Sky blue ocean waves. Yellow chrysanthemum buds. A tidy row of tiny green hexagons. Welcome to the technicolor world of Japanese washi tape.

 When was the last time you sent a loved one a card just to say hello?
 Write them a note or build them a small care package, taping the envelope or box with washi tape.
 They’ll know something special awaits as soon as it arrives.

 Think beyond paper projects.
 Use washi tape to decorate planters, class notebooks or pencil cases.
-You can even use it to decorate cell phone chargers, earbud cases or laptop covers to make it easy to keep track of which tech accessories belong to you.
+You can even use it to decorate computer monitors, cell phone chargers, earbud cases or laptop covers to make it easy to keep track of which tech accessories belong to you.
 These crafting projects will provide hours of joy for the whole family, including young kids and even teenagers.

 At KonMari, we love wrapping gifts in furoshiki because the traditional wrapping cloth is a gift in itself.
 Another of our favorite approaches: Using washi paper to pretty up gift bags or boxes.
 Try wrapping a gift in recycled newspaper or simple parchment paper, then sealing it with your favorite patterned washi tape.
 The wrapping paper will feel as unique as the gift inside!